 The value proposition

-One of the most important elements in marketing your business – the value proposition.
+One of the most important elements in marketing your business – is the value proposition.
 It is the promise of tangible benefits which a customer will receive from consuming or experiencing the offering.
 That means it will help your customer and clients understand why they should do business with you and sets you apart from the competitors.
 The value proposition is usually a block of text that consists of a headline, a subhead or a paragraph, and a shortlist of key benefits along with an accompanying visual.

 The issue also plays an important role in the way you choose a business model that you should spend time analyzing the market potential and the competitive landscape.
 It’s probably a good idea to determine how big the market could be for your idea.
 There’s nothing wrong with going into a very narrow niche, but you might build a different business than if there is greater potential.